allhaile/brain-dump-bot/README.md

 # 🧠 Brain Dump Bot

-A Slack app that automatically captures team ideas to a shared canvas.
+A vibe coded Slack app that automatically captures team ideas to a shared canvas.
 Built with "vibe coding" using Claude Sonnet and the Slack Developer MCP Server.

 ## What It Does